eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 tags: negative_test

 Upload a DSC signed with CSCA certificate of a different country.
-The response code should be 403 Forbidden
+The response code should be 400

 * create a DSC for another country
 * sign DSC with UPLOAD certificate of another country
 * upload DSC
 * check that the response had an error
-* check that the response had the status code "403"
+* check that the response had the status code "400"

 ## upload DSC in a wrong format

 tags: negative_test

-Upload a DSC of a country with the wrong format to trigger Error Code 406
+Upload a DSC of a country with the wrong format to trigger Error Code 400

 * create a valid DSC
 * upload unsigned DSC
 * check that the response had an error
-* check that the response had the status code "406"
+* check that the response had the status code "400"

 ## upload DSC two times